JMPJNS/grache/Readme.md

 a specified amount of time (configurable on a per-request basis).

-It only caches queries, not mutations and checks the session Cookie (option to disable on per-request basis) to respond with the correct data for the currently authenticated User.
+It only caches queries, not mutations and checks the session Cookie (optional, enable on per-request basis) to respond with the correct data for the currently authenticated User.

 # ENV variables